 The Black and Minority Ethnic (BME) Health Forum

 The BME Health Forum is a unique and well-established partnership between voluntary and community organisations, healthcare providers, commissioners, and local authorities.
-It improves the quality of health and social care services for patients from deprived backgrounds living primarily in Westminster, Kensington & Chelsea and Hammersmith & Fulham.
+It improves the quality of health and social care services for patients from deprived backgrounds.

 The BME Health Forum empowers marginalised patients and communities to engage and influence local health care provision.
 It provides a way for health professionals, and commissioners to listen to the health needs of marginalised patients and make improvements to health services.